xman213/minecraftatschool/README.txt

+# Latest Info
 Sadly the minecraft 1.5.2 was patched just a few days ago.
 It was a good run for minecraft but it cant go on.
 We made a lot of memorys on there and it was fun.

+# How to install
+Download and run minecraft.jar